Boksburg

-Boksburg is a city on the East Rand (Ekhuruleni) of Gauteng province of South Africa.
+Boksburg is a city on the East Rand of Gauteng province of South Africa.
 Gold was discovered in Boksburg in 1887.
 Boksburg was named after the State Secretary of the South African Republic, W. Eduard Bok.
 The Main Reef Road linked Boksburg to all the other major mining towns on the Witwatersrand and the Angelo Hotel (1887) was used as a staging post.

 Boksburg has been part of the City of Ekurhuleni Metropolitan Municipality since 5 December 2000, which forms the local government of most of the East Rand.

 The Mining Commissioner Montague White built a large dam which, empty for years, was dubbed White's Folly until a flash flood in 1889 silenced detractors.
-The 150,000 square metre dam is now the Boksburg Lake, and is surrounded by lawns, trees, and terraces.
+The 150,000-square-metre dam is now the Boksburg Lake, and is surrounded by lawns, trees, and terraces.

 History

 Prior to 1860, the present municipal area of Boksburg and its immediate environs comprised mainly the highveld farms called Leeuwpoort, Klippoortje, Klipfontein and Driefontein.
-Carl Ziervogel bought the farm Leeuwpoort in 1875 and for 300 morgen of barren, rocky veld he paid £75.
+Carl Ziervogel bought the farm Leeuwpoort in 1875 and for 300 morgen (approx. 257 hectares) of barren, rocky veld he paid £75.
 In September 1886 Pieter Killian, a young Afrikaans prospector, discovered quartz reefs on Leeuwpoort.

 He also discovered quartz reefs on the farm Vogelfontein, named after Adolf Vogel.